Keynote speaker to be confirmed.

 Chartered Alternative Investment Analyst Association (CAIA)

-William (Bill) J. Kelly, CEO of the CAIA Association, has over 30 years of experience in the asset management industry with extensive managerial and boardroom experience gained through successive CFO, COO, CEO and Independent Board director roles.
+William (Bill) J. Kelly, CEO of the CAIA Association, is an asset management industry veteran with extensive managerial and boardroom experience gained through successive CFO, COO, CEO and Independent Board director roles.
 He has led both start-ups and full scale global organizations.
 Mr. Kelly is the former CEO of Robeco Investment Management, a subsidiary of the Netherlands-based global asset management organization with over $200 billion of assets under management, where he oversaw all aspects of United States business, including portfolio management, distribution and product development.
 He also was responsible for the strategic growth, introduction, and positioning of new managed products in the US and Europe, including alternative investments.

-Prior to his role with Federal Way Asset Management LP, Mr. Klein served in a similar role as the Portfolio Manager and Deputy Chief Investment Officer of Weyerhaeuser Asset Management LLC since 2004.
-In that capacity, he developed guidelines and conducted asset allocation and asset/liability studies that led to pension / trust investment structure and policy.
-He was responsible for integration, revision and development of the hedge fund portfolio from an externally managed portfolio to an internally managed portfolio.
+Prior to his role with Aptitude Investment Management LP, Jeff served in a similar role as the Portfolio Manager and Deputy Chief Investment Officer of Weyerhaeuser Asset Management LLC since 2004.
+In that capacity, he developed guidelines and conducted asset allocation and asset liability studies that led to pension trust investment structure and policy.
+He was responsible for integration, revision and development of the hedge fund portfolio from externally managed to internally managed.

-Mr. Klein holds a Bachelor of Business Science with Honours from the University of Cape Town, South Africa, a Certificate of Finance and Investment from the Institute of Actuaries, UK, and is a Fellow of the Institute of Actuaries, London, and Canadian Institute of Actuaries
+Jeff holds a Bachelor of Business Science with Honours from the University of Cape Town, South Africa, a Certificate of Finance and Investment from the Institute of Actuaries, UK, and is a Fellow of the Institute of Actuaries, London, and Canadian Institute of Actuaries.

 Dr. Philippa Malmgren